andersanmiguel/cockpit-github-webhook/README.md

 * Click on the "Publish Site" link on the page

 If the request is succesfull you should read: "Ok, in a few minutes the changes will be published" else you should read: "Whoooo, something went wrong, the response code was: XXX" where XXX is the response code from Github.

+> :warning: **Note**: The created token is alternative to your password, if someone has access to your token will be able to act on your behalf in Github.
+Is your responsability to secure the Cockpit config folder where will be stored